mmcc007/screenshots/README.md

 ````

 # Emulators and Simulators
-`screenshots` automatically starts the emulators and simulators corresponding to devices
+`screenshots` automatically starts the emulators and simulators corresponding to the devices
-in the `screenshots.yaml`, on which
+in the `screenshots.yaml`.
-you want to run your tests.

 `screenshots` expects that the emulators and simulators corresponding
 to the devices in the configuration file are installed in the test machine.